 - Elasticity – dough can be stretched and shaped, allowing its form to be maintained as it bakes.
 Batters are able to stretch significantly and rise as they bake.

 - Structure – allows the air pockets that are created by the leveners to hold its shape while the mixture bakes, thus creating loft/rise.

 - Retains moisture – keeps baked goods fresher longer, prevents a crumbly texture.

 When baking with gluten-free flours, all of those functions need to be replaced with something else or you will end up with baked goods that are dry, flat, crumbly and very dense.
 Which brings us back to adding gums, like xanthan and guar gum to replace the gluten.

-For more information you can read our article What’s the Difference Between Xanathan & Guar Gum (contrary to their names they are natural!).
+For more information, you can read our article What’s the Difference Between Xanthan & Guar Gum (contrary to their names they are natural!).

 Keep in mind there is not one substitute that is right for every recipe – each substitute has its own properties, taste and texture, and reacts uniquely with different ingredients.
 A substitute that works well for one recipe, may not work the same for another.